On January 5, 2025, New York City activated congestion pricing in Manhattan south of 60th Street. One year later, the safety data is in.

 MTA bus speeds within the congestion zone increased 2.3%, reversing a declining trend from prior years.
 Subway and bus ridership citywide rose 7%.
 Long Island Rail Road ridership increased 9%.

-Noise complaints to 311 dropped 45%.
+Noise complaints to 311 dropped 45% through the first six months.

 The Trump administration said it would “explore other avenues.”
 For now, the program continues.